 Not always.
 The two most common types of skin cancer are basal cell carcinoma (BCC) and squamous cell carcinoma (SCC), the major nonmelanoma skin cancers.
 Treatment options are based on the size and location of the cancer, and may include topical medications, scraping and burning, freezing, radiation, light-based treatments like lasers and photodynamic therapy, and excision or Mohs surgery.

-Excision means the physician surgically removes the cancerous tissue with a scalpel, then sends it to a lab for later analysis.
-In Mohs surgery, which is recommended for some BCCs and SCCs and requires special training, the physician analyzes all edges of a thin layer of removed tissue in an on-site lab while the patient waits.
-If any cancer cells remain, the surgeon removes another layer of tissue from that precise spot while sparing as much healthy tissue as possible.
-The doctor repeats this process until no cancer cells remain.
+Excision means the physician surgically removes the tumor with a scalpel, then sends it to a lab for later analysis of the margins.
+In Mohs surgery, which is recommended for some BCCs and SCCs and requires special training, the Mohs surgeon removes the visible tumor and a very small margin and analyzes the processed tissue in an on-site lab while the patient waits.
+If any cancer cells remain, they are pinpointed and removed.
+The surgeon repeats this until there is no evidence of cancer.
 This technique has a high cure rate and achieves the smallest possible scar, says Dr. Kober, who has extensive training and experience in Mohs surgery.

 How much do patients worry about scars?